Attendance and Absences

 to the student’s college dean.

-Student Participation in Educational Activities for the Class
+Student Participation in Educational Activities:

 Attendance is mandatory for those activities in which team accountability is required (all Large and Small Group Engagement Activities, e.g. TBLs and Problem Sets, Laboratories, Social Issues in Medicine community service activities, and Clinical Performance Development groups).
 Additionally attendance is required to all patient presentations, out of professional respect for the patient.
 Attendance will be monitored and patterns of absences will result in a “concern card” being submitted to the student’s college dean.